sagemath/trac_to_gh/Issue 374.md

 # Issue 374: Bug in factorization of polynomial over number field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/374

 Original creator: was